anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

   REQ: GET coap://[FF02::FD]/.well-known/core?rt=brski-proxy

   RES: 2.05 Content
-  </jp>; rt="brski-proxy";ct=62
+  <coaps://[IP_address]:jp-port/jp>; rt="brski-proxy";ct=62
 ~~~~

-Port numbers, not returned in the example, are assumed to be the default numbers 5683 and 5684 for coap and coaps respectively (sections 12.6 and 12.7 of {{RFC7252}}.
+Port numbers are assumed to be the default numbers 5683 and 5684 for coap and coaps respectively (sections 12.6 and 12.7 of {{RFC7252}} when not shown in the response.
-Discoverable port numbers MAY be returned in the &lt;href&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).
+Discoverable port numbers are usually returned for Join Proxy resources in the &lt;href&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).

 # Security Considerations